 North Carolina has a lot of Atlantic shoreline, so it has been a natural place for shipbuilding to flourish.
 Shipyards are thought to be one of the most dangerous sites where asbestos exposure can happen.
 Asbestos was often used in ships through the 1970s.
 Workers who built the ships and repaired them all may have been exposed to asbestos.
 North Carolina Shipbuilding Company was known in particular to use a lot of asbestos in its ship construction.

 Many manufacturing sites are located in North Carolina.
 No matter what products they made, some of them used asbestos in the construction of the buildings, and in the machinery, they used along the production lines.
 Some of the manufacturers in the state that may have used asbestos in their operations were Beacon Manufacturing based in Asheville, Frito Lay in Charlotte, and Gaylord Container in Raleigh.

 Fort Bragg is one of the biggest and most important military bases in the US.
 It is located in Fayetteville.
 It now has more than 50,000 active duty military.
 The base was built in 1918, and it continued to grow over the last century.
 Military based built before the 1970s often contained asbestos in their buildings.
 That is why military veterans comprise approximately 30% of all diagnoses of mesothelioma.

 North Carolina Asbestos Exposure Laws

-North Carolina features rules and regulations pertaining to asbestos abatement, asbestos accreditation and asbestos management plans, governed by the federal Asbestos Hazard Emergency Response Act or AHERA.
+North Carolina features rules and regulations pertaining to asbestos abatement, asbestos removal, asbestos accreditation, and asbestos management plans, governed by the federal Asbestos Hazard Emergency Response Act or AHERA.
 The state also has additional rules for asbestos permit procedures and accreditation that go above and beyond the federal requirements.